unicode-org/icu4x/ffi/diplomat/js/docs/source/segmenter_sentence_ffi.rst

         Finds the next breakpoint.
 Returns -1 if at the end of the string or if the index is out of range of a 32-bit signed integer.

+        See the `Rust documentation for next <https://docs.rs/icu/latest/icu/segmenter/struct.SentenceBreakIteratorUtf16.html#method.next>`__ for more information.

 .. js:class:: ICU4XSentenceBreakIteratorUtf8